Hardik513/Graph-RAG-Chatbot/README.md

 I have a dog

-My dog name is Gon
+My dog name is Bruno

-Gon loves pizza
+bruno loves ball

-Emma studies biology
+I study biology

-Emma is a student
+I am a student

-Biology is a science
+I am 30 years old

-Microsoft employs Emma
+I work at Google

-Microsoft created Windows
+Google created Gemini

 ## Example Queries (RAG Retrieval)
 Ask these questions (ensuring you include the ?) to test the chatbot's memory: